Honda And Nissan To Launch Merger Talks - UrduPoint

 China overtook Japan as the biggest vehicle exporter last year, helped by government support for EVs.

+Honda will nominate the president of the new holding company, whose board will be mostly made up of Honda executives, their statement said.

+Nissan is a majority shareholder of Mitsubishi Motors, which "aims to reach its conclusion by the end of January 2025 on the participation or involvement in the business integration between Nissan and Honda," it added.

-Honda and Nissan's partnership could include a manufacturing tie-up where they build vehicles at each other's plants, according to Kyodo News.
+Honda and Nissan's partnership could include a manufacturing tie-up where they build vehicles at each other's plants, local media said.

-"We hope Japanese companies will take steps to respond to these changes and take measures to survive and win amid international competition," top government spokesman Yoshimasa Hayashi said on Monday.

-He declined to comment on the merger reports but highlighted the "importance of strengthening competitiveness in areas such as... batteries and in-vehicle software".
+Nissan chief Makoto Uchida praised Honda's agility and ability to adapt as the industry shifts, praising the company as "a partner who can share the sense of crisis about the future".

+"As the business environment for automakers changes in the future, I believe we will not be able to get there unless we have the courage to change ourselves," Uchida said.

 Nissan has weathered a turbulent decade, including the 2018 arrest of former boss Carlos Ghosn, who later jumped bail and fled Japan concealed in a music equipment box.